Seasonal Affective Disorder Treatment with Long Island Psychology

 Seasonal Affective Disorder Treatment on Long Island

 If you struggle with SAD or you just find that you don’t feel your best during the holidays, please call our Long Island psychologists today at (516) 732-0273.
-We have offices in Garden City, NY, and Rockville Centre, NY, allowing those on Long Island the convenience of two different offices to help make travel easier.
+We have offices in Garden City, Roslyn Heights, and Rockville Centre, NY, allowing those on Long Island the convenience of two different offices to help make travel easier.

 We use an individualized depression treatment plan known as “Dynamic Experiential Learning” that integrates several popular styles of therapy in order to make sure that your specific needs, past, present, and future are all addressed in therapy.